-The government has announced plans to prorogue Parliament in September ahead of the Queens Speech on 14 October in the latest move to prevent MPs blocking no deal.
+The government has announced plans to prorogue Parliament ahead of the Queen’s Speech on 14 October in its latest bid to prevent MPs blocking no deal.

 “I have had no contact from the government, but if the reports that it is seeking to prorogue parliament are confirmed, this move represents a constitutional outrage,” he says.